British Housewives' League: ID cards

 They had been protesting "in the hope that attention will be drawn to the increasing pauperisation of the British people".
 ID cards had been introduced on the outbreak of World War II in 1939.
-They had also been introduced earlier between 1915-1919, during World War I, but were considered a failure.
+They had also been introduced earlier between 1915 and 1919, during World War I, but were considered a failure.
 They were a supposedly short-term emergency war-time measure and, by the 1950s, were deeply unpopular.